Faculty and Staff Profiles

 Julian Darwin, CHE

 Chef Darwin worked within the restaurant industry since 1975 and in post secondary education since 1991.
 Darwin holds an Associate’s Degree, Culinary Arts – University of Huddersfield, England.
 Chef Darwin received his culinary training in England, earning a degree and three certifications for the hotel and restaurant industry.
 He joined Cascade Culinary Institute as an instructor in 1993, following a successful career in some of Europe’s leading hotels, at hospitality industry giants Doubletree Hotels and Westin Hotels, and in several independent properties.
 After opening three restaurants in Atlanta and Dallas as executive chef for American Restaurant Corporation, Mr. Darwin was promoted to the position of corporate chef with responsibilities for three kitchens.
 He has also served as executive chef for Sunriver Lodge and Resort.
 His favorite dish is anything fresh, local and flavored with curry.
-Instruction: Chef Darwin’s passion for both international cuisine and global flavor profiling, combined with his commitment to sustainability, gardening and healthy cooking / living – and the fundamentals of cooking support his instruction in foundation culinary arts courses, nutrition course and sustainability courses.
+Instruction: Chef Darwin has passion for both international cuisine and global flavor profiling, combined with his commitment to sustainability, gardening and healthy cooking / living – and the fundamentals of cooking, support his instruction in foundation culinary arts courses.
 Certifications: Certified Hospitality Educator (CHE) – American Hotel and Lodging Association Education Institute.

-Deena worked within the restaurant industry for 18 years and holds a Bachelors Degree in Geology – San Francisco State University.
-Deena joined the Cascade Culinary Institute team in 2012 and brought with her an appreciation of international cuisine and fine dining.
+Deena worked within the restaurant industry for 18 years and holds a Bachelor’s Degree in Geology – San Francisco State University.
+Deena joined the Cascade Culinary Institute team in 2011 and brought with her an appreciation of international cuisine and fine dining.
 Having lived abroad most of her life, she has had the opportunity to taste and explore food and culinary cultures from many corners of the world.
 She worked in fine dining restaurants throughout her college career in San Francisco and surrounding Marin Counties.

 Purchasing Specialist and Instructor